Beta Readers: What You Need to Know

 For this writer, it’s all about the challenge of writing to prompts within a time limit, and the joy of creating new stories I’d never otherwise have written.

-A group of my writing friends have been entering these contests for the past few years.
+A group of my writing friends has been entering these contests for the past few years.
 So far, I’ve participated both in the short story challenge and flash challenge twice each.

 Some may think we’re a little mad to subject ourselves to the stress of being given three randomly generated prompts: a genre, an object, and a setting, and then brainstorming, outlining, writing, and editing these stories in a very short period of time.
 In the case of the flash challenge, a 1000 word story in 48 hours, and for the short story challenge, 2500 words in 8 days.